temporalio/documentation/blog/2021-04-05-workflow-engine-principles.md

 Our point about lack of transactions leading to race conditions applies to the majority of ad hoc systems built by developers.

 This is very important to understand: **If you are building a system from these components you're guaranteed to have edge cases in race conditions**.
 So that's why having a robust engine with something like Temporal's underlying architecture will simplify your life tremendously.
-If you want to remember one slide for this presentation, remember this one.

 ## Scalability Needs (10:30)